EIDIA HOUSE

 2019 Andrew Edlin Gallery "Summer Survey: Recent Works”, NYC, June 19 to August 9.

-2018 Fortnight Institute, "Antifurniture Store," assembled by Nelson Harst, August 2 to September 5.
+2018 Fortnight Institute, "Antifurniture Store," assembled by Nelson Harst, August 2 - September 5.

 2015 American Academy of Arts and Letters, NYC, “2015 Ceremonial Exhibition: Work by New Members and Recipients of Awards" May to June.